 Key Digital Forensic Takeaways

 Our motto at Atlantic Data Forensics is, “In Data There is Truth.”
 While Douglas Jordan-Benel is still a long way from proving that James DeMonaco is guilty of copyright infringement, it is certain that once DeMonaco hands over the original electronic version of his emails, the truth of whether the emails were manipulated will be made clear.
 While digital evidence can be manipulated, faked or forged, the reality is that the original version of electronic evidence is likely to continue to persist in some form.
-With the help of an experienced digital forensics team, an individual or business that wishes to verify the authenticity of electronic evidence can do so in a quick, accurate and effective manner.
-The digital forensic professionals at Atlantic Data Forensics are experts in the field of digital forensics and cyber security and have years of experience providing expert testimony pertaining to digital matters in court.
+With the help of an experienced computer forensics team, an individual or business that wishes to verify the authenticity of electronic evidence can do so in a quick, accurate and effective manner.
+The digital forensic professionals at Atlantic Data Forensics are experts in the field of computer forensics and cyber security and have years of experience providing expert testimony pertaining to digital matters in court.
 Their experts have testified and participated in legal matters both large and small, private and corporate, to help achieve favorable outcomes for their clients.
 To learn more about how Atlantic Data Forensics can help, contact us today.